What happens if I discharge or lose my bear spray?

 Dig a hole 6-8 inches deep and bury human waste

 Pack out used toilet paper and feminine products.
-Animals will dig up those products and scatter them around the area
+Animals will dig up and scatter those products

 Do I and/or my crew need a 4WD vehicle?

 Yes.
-Absolutely yes.
-In fact, you and/or your crew should have a four-wheel drive, high clearance vehicle with at least 8-ply all terrain tires.
+In fact, you and/or your crew should have a 4WD, high-clearance vehicle with at least 8-ply all terrain tires.
+What’s more, make sure the spare tire is fully inflated and you have the tools and knowledge to install it.

 Bring a full tank of gas and a full gas can, too.
-There is nowhere to get gas near the course.
+From most locations on the course, gas is a three- to four-hour roundtrip.

 What are the odds I’ll see a Grizzly?